ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 This is what **RxJava 1.x** is categorized, it supports composition, backpressure and synchronous cancellation along with the ability to lift an operator into a sequence.

 #### Generation 3
-This is the level of the Reactive-Streams based libraries such as **Reactor 2** and **Akka-Stream**.
+This is the level of the Reactive Streams based libraries such as **Reactor 2** and **Akka-Stream**.
 They are based upon a specification that evolved out of RxJava but left behind its drawbacks (such as the need to return anything from `subscribe()`).
 This is incompatible with RxJava 1.x and thus 2.x had to be rewritten from scratch.

 #### Generation 4
-This level expands upon the Reactive-Streams interfaces with operator-fusion (in a compatible fashion, that is, op-fusion is optional between two stages and works without them). **Reactor 3** and **RxJava 2** are at this level.
-The material around **Akka-Stream** mentions operator-fusion as well, however, **Akka-Stream** is not a native Reactive-Streams implementation (requires a materializer to get a `Publisher` out) and as such it is only Gen 3.
+This level expands upon the Reactive Streams interfaces with operator-fusion (in a compatible fashion, that is, op-fusion is optional between two stages and works without them). **Reactor 3** and **RxJava 2** are at this level.
+The material around **Akka-Stream** mentions operator-fusion as well, however, **Akka-Stream** is not a native Reactive Streams implementation (requires a materializer to get a `Publisher` out) and as such it is only Gen 3.

-There are discussions among the 4th generation library providers to have the elements of operator-fusion standardized in Reactive-Streams 2.0 specification (or in a neighboring extension) and have **RxJava 3** and **Reactor 4** work together on that aspect as well.
+There are discussions among the 4th generation library providers to have the elements of operator-fusion standardized in Reactive Streams 2.0 specification (or in a neighboring extension) and have **RxJava 3** and **Reactor 4** work together on that aspect as well.

 ## Components